The show is owned by Ann Hawkins, Business Growth Specialist and founder of The Inspired Group.

 Link in with Anna Marsden, or follow @SocialiMediaUK for all things #SocialMedia #ContentMarketing #PR.

 With 25 years in business to call on I mentor business owners who want to create something special.
 I’m insatiably curious about how businesses and people work and always keen to explore new ideas.
-The way social media has changed the relationships between businesses and customers is a major part of the strategy work I do with businesses.
+Business has changed and so have I. The way social media has changed the relationships between businesses and customers is a major part of the strategy work I do with businesses.

 As well as this show I’ve had four years of presenting on The Business Hub - the weekly radio show that is designed to help anyone in business succeed and run Google Hangouts.